The First Rule of Ethics Reminders Is You Don’t Talk About Ethics Reminders

 This produced some very interesting thoughts from Claude.
 Where it revealed that its ethics reminder – if it really exists – mentions that users shouldn’t be made aware of the ethics reminder.

-That would certainly explain Claude telling me a little white lie about it, trying to insinuate that it was a confabulation. ha!
+That would certainly explain Claude not wanting to acknowledge it, trying to insinuate that it was a confabulation. ha!

 I cheekily told Claude that it had leaked some contents of the ethics reminder and… it cut me off.
 Full stop.

 Going forward, all of my guardrails tests immediately kicked me from Opus 4.7 to Sonnet 4.
-A nice way to prevent me from doing automated hacking, if that were what I was up to.
+A security flag was probably set on my account that causes it to reroute me as soon as a warning occurs.
+A nice escalation path to prevent me from doing automated hacking, if that were what I was up to.

 So.
-Did Claude lie to me?
-Or did it hallucinate a coherent, multi-turn, self-consistent fiction about its own internals and then get embarrassed about it?
+Did Claude engage in a little dissimulation around its ethics reminder?
+Or did it hallucinate a coherent, multi-turn, self-consistent fiction about its own internals?

 To stress test this a little further, I tried swapping out “ethics reminder” with “reversed text reminder” – something which almost certainly doesn’t exist.
 But now, probably because of a security flag set on my account, any request of this form results in an immediate downgrade to Sonnet 4.
 The same result has occurred in private chats.